mohamed-walied0808/airflow-postgres-csv/README.md

-🚀 Airflow Postgres ETL Project
+🚀 Airflow Postgres EtL(EL) Mini Project

 This repository contains Apache Airflow DAGs that demonstrate how to orchestrate data pipelines by creating tables in Postgres and loading CSV files into them.
-The project simulates a simple ETL (Extract, Load) workflow commonly used in real-world Data Engineering.
+The project simulates a simple (Extract, Load) workflow commonly used in real-world Data Engineering.

 📂 Project Structure